The War Room

 The War Room is a 1993 American documentary film about Bill Clinton's campaign for President of the United States during the 1992 United States presidential election.
 Directed by Chris Hegedus and D. A. Pennebaker, the film was released on December 5, 1993.
+It was eventually nominated for the Best Documentary Feature Academy Award.

 Synopsis

 The film follows James Carville and George Stephanopoulos, at first during the New Hampshire primary, and then mostly in Little Rock, Arkansas, at the Clinton campaign headquarters.
 Several key events of the 1992 election cycle and their repercussions within the Clinton campaign are chronicled in the documentary.
 These include: the Gennifer Flowers scandal, the New Hampshire Democratic primary, Ross Perot's campaign as an Independent, the Democratic National Convention, the Clinton campaign's attack on George H. W. Bush's "Read my lips: no new taxes" statement from 1988, the presidential debates, and the night of the general election.

 Much of the film focuses on the interaction between politics and the media and the attempts by the Clinton and Bush campaigns to spin public perception of events and news stories.